adamterlson/AgenticStateMachines/README.md

 - **Language Agnostic**: Finite State Machines can be built in every language—having an understanding of Agentic patterns using FSMs will enable Agentic systems in any system, regardless of language

 In short, FSMs provide a flexible, extensible, and robust foundation for developing agentic AI systems that scale with confidence.

+# Want to build agents like this?
+Check out Temporal!
+Temporal is a wonderful tool to host and apply these process patterns at scale:
+- Handles non-differentiated system architecture
+- Visibility and operational control
+- Polyglot
+- Open Source

 ## Contributing